Bone Health and Calcium Filled Recipes

 8. OVER-THE-COUNTER and PRESCRIPTION MEDICATIONS: Acid suppressing drugs like Prilosec, Nexium, or Prevacid inhibit stomach acid, resulting in insufficient mineral uptake.

 9. CELIAC/CROHN’S/COLITUS/THYROID DISORDERS: Digestive disorders like Celiac and Crohn’s disease, irritable bowl syndrome, or colitis interfere with the assimilation of calcium and other important minerals that promote healthy bones.
-Hormonal disorders due to thyroidism and pituitary gland malfunction disturb the process of bone building and calcium regulation.
+Hormonal issues due to thyroid disorder and pituitary gland malfunction disturb the process of bone building and calcium regulation.

 4. Calcium: BUT are you taking Tums in order to get your calcium???
 The active ingredient in Tums is calcium carbonate, which is also found in many calcium supplements.
 Calcium carbonate is the least absorbable form of calcium.
 Many people who suffer from kidney stones have too much calcium in their urine, a condition known as hypercalciuria.
 This can occur when taking poorly absorbed calcium supplements.